Centre for Health Informatics

 Focusing on those with the highest stake in our healthcare system, our research program investigates the impact, design, and science of Information and Communication Technology (ICT) on consumers, patients and their carers.
 Our research program is unique nationally and internationally and focuses on the impact of consumer eHealth, the design of consumer eHealth and the science of consumer eHealth.
 Read more

 Our people come from diverse backgrounds – academic, industry, clinical and professional.
-You can find people with expertise in health informatics, artificial intelligence (AI), digital health, app development, medicine, pharmacy, bio-medical engineering, patient safety, information technology, network science, physics and maths.
+You can find people with expertise in health informatics, artificial intelligence (AI), digital health, app development, medicine, pharmacy, bio-medical engineering, patient safety, information technology and network science.

 Director, Centre for Health Informatics